Get over yourself

 In pre-covid July 2019 the Sun Theatre in Yarraville held the Moon Film Festival in celebration of the 50th anniversary of the Apollo 11 moon landings.
 Over a period of 9 days a series of space films screened.
 One of those films was Stanley Kubrick’s 2001: A Space Odyssey.

-There is a lot to unpack in 2001.
-Sitting in the dark theatre, my focus was on the relationship between Kubrick’s masterpiece and Nietzschean ideas.
-I was watching the film through the lens of Bruce Kapferer’s ‘2001 and counting: Kubrick, Nietzsche and Anthropology’.
+Sitting in the dark theatre, my focus was on the relationship between Kubrick’s (much maligned) masterpiece and Nietzschean ideas.
+I was watching the film through the lens of Bruce Kapferer’s “2001 and counting: Kubrick, Nietzsche and Anthropology”.

 Even if you haven’t seen the film, you will recognise the music in the opening scene.
 It is Also Spoke Zarathustra by Johann Strauss, the title of Nietzsche’s book published between 1883 and 1885 (there are four parts).
 Kapferer argues that Kubrick’s use of music from Zarathustra is no accident, but rather a deliberate nod to the connection between the mythopoeic 2001 and Nietzchean ideas.

 Despite his anti-humanist reputation, Nietzsche was arguably pro-human.
-An idealist believing in the open potential of human being’s ability to become, through overcoming.
-Nietzsche acknowledged ‘the tragic potential of humanity’ as integral to its very positivity.
-The destruction of existing values is intended to be positive and rejuvenating, albeit also painful, and often necessarily violent.
+An idealist believing in the open potential of human being’s ability to become by overcoming.
+Nietzsche acknowledged “the tragic potential of humanity” as integral to its very positivity.
+The destruction of existing values is intended to be positive and rejuvenating, albeit also painful, and sometimes violent.

-A central character in 2001 is HAL HAL is artificial intelligence.
-A sentient computer that controls a spacecraft and its crew on its mission to Jupiter.
+A central character in 2001 is HAL.
+HAL is artificial intelligence; a sentient computer that controls a spacecraft and its crew on a mission to Jupiter.
 HAL begins to lose his sentient mind, believing the crew are trying to disrupt the mission and destroy him in the process.
-HAL decides that he must ensure the mission is completed at all costs, including the cost of the crew members lives.
+HAL decides that he must ensure the mission is completed at all costs, even if that means killing all the crew members (a sub-goal).
 The one remaining crew member, Bowman, is forced to overcome HAL in order to survive.
-He does so by reducing HAL to a child-like state.
+He does so by reducing HAL to a childlike state.

-Throughout the film the boundaries between man and technology are increasingly blurred.
-The conversations between Bowman and HAL, more intimate.
-In his decision to kill the crew members HAL is pure human technology in his human violence.
-In reducing HAL to a childlike state, Bowman resists his own violent tendencies, rising above technology and placing himself ‘beyond good and evil’, as Nietzsche would say.
+Throughout the film the boundaries between man and technology are increasingly blurred; the conversations between Bowman and HAL, more intimate.
+In his decision to kill the crew members HAL is what HAL had always been, a human technology.
+In reducing HAL to a childlike state, Bowman resists his own (human) violent tendencies, rising above technology and placing himself beyond good and evil, as Nietzsche would say.

 Image: Nino Yang on Unsplash